sergeyprokhorenko/Base64UUID/README.md

 ## 3. Choice of Encoding for UUID

 The Base64UUID encoding MUST be used, if possible.
-Otherwise, the standard 36-character hexadecimal format is RECOMMENDED due to its wide compatibility.
+Otherwise, the standard 36-character hexadecimal format is RECOMMENDED due to its wide compatibility and ease of dictation.

 ## 4. The Base64UUID Encoding